rhdtownsend/msg/docs/source/appendices/grid-files.rst

 ===============

 The BSTAR2006 grids are based on the line-blanketed B-star model atmospheres published in :ads_citet:`lanz:2007`.
-They contain intensity spectra calculated by the MSG Team using SYNSPEC, and are as
-follows:
+Spectra are calculated from these atmospheres using SYNSPEC, and their angle dependence parameterized with the `CLARET` limb-darkening law.

 .. list-table::
    :header-rows: 1